 How to Use Tranexamic Acid.

 Apply topically on your skin, while targeting the most affected areas.
 Tranexamic acid come in serums and moisturizers depending on personal preference, but serums are more potent.
-Tranexamic acid can be used twice daily, but we advice starting with one application per day to see how it reacts with your skin.
+Tranexamic acid can be used twice daily, but we advice starting with once per day application to see how it reacts with your skin.
 Tranexamic acid also works well with any skincare ingredients.

 Best Products With Tranexamic Acid.